-(A) Prior to including a customer's natural gas account or accounts in an aggregation, a governmental aggregator shall provide each eligible customer written notice that the customer's account(s) will be automatically included in the aggregation unless the customer affirmatively opts out of the aggregation.
+(A) Prior to including a customer's natural gas account or accounts in an aggregation, a governmental aggregator shall provide each eligible governmental aggregation customer written notice that the customer's account(s) will be automatically included in the aggregation unless the customer affirmatively opts out of the aggregation.
 The notice shall, at a minimum, include:

-(1) A summary of the actions that the governmental entity took to authorize the aggregation.
+(2) A summary of the actions that the governmental entity took to authorize the aggregation.

-(2) A description of the services that the governmental aggregator will provide under the aggregation.
+(3) A description of the services that the governmental aggregator will provide under the aggregation.

-(4) An itemized list and explanation of all fees and charges that are not incorporated into the rates charged for natural gas that the governmental aggregator will charge the customer for participating in the aggregation, including any applicable switching fees or early termination penalties.
+(6) An itemized list and explanation of all fees and charges that are not incorporated into the rates charged for natural gas that the governmental aggregator will charge the customer for participating in the aggregation, including any applicable switching fees or early termination penalties.
 These switching fees and/or early termination penalties shall not apply to a customer that moves out of the governmental aggregator's territory.

-(6) Disclosure of any credit and/or deposit policies and requirements.
+(8) Disclosure of any credit and/or deposit policies and requirements.

-(7) Disclosure of any limitations or conditions on customer acceptance into the aggregation.
+(9) Disclosure of any limitations or conditions on customer acceptance into the aggregation.

-(8) A description of the process and associated time period for customers to opt out of the aggregation.
+(10) A description of the process and associated time period for customers to opt out of the aggregation.
 The process shall include provisions for customers to return a post card or similar notice to the governmental aggregator or its agent.
 The process may include, in addition, other opt-out methods, such as telephonic or internet notice, provided that these methods provide for verification of a customer's election to opt out of the aggregation.

-(9) A local or toll-free telephone number that customers can call with questions regarding the formation or operation of the aggregation, including associated calling hours.
+(12) A local or toll-free telephone number that customers can call with questions regarding the formation or operation of the aggregation, including associated calling hours.

-(B) At least every two years from the establishment of its initial aggregation pool, a governmental aggregator shall provide notice to all customers served by the aggregation of their right to opt out of the aggregation without penalty.
+(B) At least every two years from the establishment of its governmental aggregation program, a governmental aggregator shall provide notice to all customers served by the aggregation of their right to opt out of the aggregation without penalty.
 This notice shall follow the procedures established for the initial opt-out notice set forth in this rule and shall prominently disclose to customers all changes to the terms and conditions associated with the aggregation.

 (C) No governmental aggregator or retail natural gas supplier serving a governmental aggregation shall impose any terms, conditions, fees, or charges on any customer served by a governmental aggregation unless the particular term, condition, fee, or charge was clearly disclosed to the customer at the time the customer chose not to opt out of the aggregation.